It’s time to find the perfect gift for the writer in your life…but the only idea you can come up with is a pretty notebook.

 - You Are a Writer by Jeff Goins

-Aqua Notes helps you capture them.
+Instead of letting your gems swirl down the drain, let Aqua Notes help you capture them.
 This waterproof notepad, which mounts to the shower wall, allows you to document the greatest of ideas and grocery lists…or leave notes for whoever showers after you.

 6. Literary socks